MA in Learning Technologies

 The program prepares students to lead others, develop a network of colleagues, manage resources, make technological decisions, support organizational knowledge sharing, and secure product funding.
-Offering a distance-learning format, the program allows you to complete your degree while working full-time from anywhere in the world.
-Eighty-five percent of the instruction is online, and the remaining 15 percent is completed via three face-to-face meetings.
+Offering an online hybrid format, the program allows you to complete your degree while working full time from anywhere in the world, with only three face-to-face meetings.
 Course work is customized to integrate with your workplace practice, so you can put your learning into action.
 Curriculum is organized around three strands: Conceptual Tools, Design Learning, and Action Research.
 A cohort model offers students a supportive learning environment.

 - Flexible online format/learning means you have more control over when and where you learn, and your place of work becomes your place of learning.